ceruulean/cv/content/posts/resume.md

 #### Patent drafter

 The inventor should provide math equations in LaTeX notation.
-Alternatively, you can send over a Markdown document with Tex equations.
+Alternatively, they can send over a Markdown document with Tex equations.
 See [Upmath Markdown & LaTeX Editor](https://upmath.me/).

 Use [Upmath Online Editor](https://i.upmath.me/) to generate high quality SVGs from LaTeX.